 Originally found at Inc., by Jeff Haden.

-In the meantime, their bosses rated each person in terms of overall performance, creativity, and innovation.
+Meanwhile, their bosses rated each employee in terms of overall performance, creativity, and innovation.

-The employees who embraced a paradox mindset, who thought it was not just challenging but even a little fun to overcome constraints, were the better performers -- especially where creativity and problem-solving was concerned.
+On the flip side, employees who found it challenging and even fun to overcome constraints were the better performers, especially when creativity and problem-solving were required.

 Continue reading the original article at Inc.

 Learn more about the AOM Scholars and explore their work: